ScottonMar/Apprenti-Java/Inventory Manager/README.md

 # **Inventory Manager Console Application**

-A Java console-based inventory management system that allows users to manage product data with features like adding, updating, deleting, saving, and loading inventory.
+A simple Java console-based inventory management system.
+This application allows users to perform essential inventory operations such as adding, viewing, updating, deleting, searching, saving to file, and loading from file.

 ## **Features**

 * Add new products (including perishable items with expiry dates)

-* View all inventory
+* View current inventory

 * Search products by ID or name